Stephen Devereux of Bodenham and Burghope

-Stephen Devereux (d.
-1350) of Bodenham and Burghope was a member of a prominent knightly family in Herefordshire during the reigns of Edward I, Edward II and Edward III.
+Stephen Devereux (died 1350) of Bodenham and Burghope was a member of a prominent knightly family in Herefordshire during the reigns of Edward I, Edward II and Edward III.
 An important retainer of the de Bohun Earls of Hereford, he gave rise to the Devereux Earls of Essex and Viscounts of Hereford.

 Ancestry and childhood

 Stephen Devereux was born probably in the range 1289-1295, the son of Walter Devereux of Bodenham and his wife, Margery de Braose.
 His grandmother, Alice Grandison, died shortly after the birth of his father, and his grandfather married a second time to Lucy Burnell.
 She gave birth to his half-uncle, John Devereux of Frome, whose descendants would later contend with Stephen over control of their patrimony.
 His grandfather spent his life struggling to regain control of the lands forfeited by Stephen's great-grandfather who had died in rebellion at the Battle of Evesham in 1265, and were subject to the Dictum of Kenilworth.
 Stephen Devereux's coat of arms was the same as his father: argent a fess gules, in chief three torteaux.